-Check out what the School of Humanities & Social Science's students and faculty have been up to in the latest edition of our newsletter including information about a plan for a new Capers Hall building, our latest Fulbright recipient, and a visit this spring from Pulitzer Prize winning author, David McCullough.
+Check out what the School of Humanities & Social Science's students and faculty have been up to in the latest edition of our newsletter including information about our latest Fulbright recipient, new study abroad opportunities and a visit from Co-Chairman of the Commission on Presidential Debates, Mike McCurry.

 History Professor, David Preston Wins Prestigious Award